3000 words – 20 min

 The composition of the mortar affects the workability, strength, durability, flexibility, setting times and ability to self-repair.
 The characteristics are determined by particle size and distribution, round or sharp, vapour open or closed and whether pozzolans are present or added.
 Some materials are locally abundant, naturally or as waste, others are well travelled and prized.

-A myriad of ingredients alter the properties of the mortar: silica sand, stone dust, calcite, chitin, keratin, horse hair, cow dung and blood.
+A myriad of ingredients alters the properties of the mortar: silica sand, stone dust, calcite, chitin, keratin, horsehair, cow dung and blood.
 Instead of understanding how this alchemy is achieved, we ‘refer to local knowledge’, an empirical mix, for which the why has long been lost.

 How the stone is quarried also influences how it performs in use.
 Selected and cut; either along the direction of the bed, perpendicular to the direction of pressure or selected as ‘free’, each piece has a purpose whether for constructing a head, sill, mullion or jamb.
 Different cuts lend themselves to a variety of structural applications and yet.
 Through variations in composition, there would also appear to be some logic to how the building junctures relate to each other.